 Currently, our Compensation Committee consists of Timothy Fazio and Jerome Lay.
-Timothy Fazio serves as the Chairman of our Compensation Committee.

 The Compensation Committee will hold meetings as often as required.
 Minutes of each meeting of the Compensation Committee are to be prepared by the Secretary of Greenidge or his or her designee and approved by the Compensation Committee.
 Such minutes shall be filed with the Secretary of Greenidge and retained in the minute book of our board.